Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Introduction

 \section{Introduction}

-Time series forecasting is a core component of many real-world applications, including cloud services, traffic management, retail, finance, and energy~\citep{box2015time,hyndman2018forecasting}.
+Time series forecasting is a core component of many real-world applications~\citep{box2015time,wang2024tssurvey}.
 Although time series data are ubiquitous, many individual datasets suffer from scarcity, making it difficult to train models independently, particularly for deep neural networks that require large amounts of data.
 This challenge has long motivated the development of few-shot and zero-shot forecasting methods~\citep{Oreshkin2020:N-BEATS}.
-More recently, inspired by the success of large-scale foundation models (FMs)~\citep{achiam2023gpt,kirillov2023segany}, researchers have turned to building general-purpose time series foundation models (TSFMs).
-These models leverage vast and diverse time series corpora to acquire strong generalization capabilities, showing promising results across a wide range of downstream tasks~\citep{ansari2024chronos,woo2024moirai,shi2024timemoe}.
+More recently, inspired by the success of large-scale foundation models~\citep{achiam2023gpt,kirillov2023segany}, researchers have turned to building Time Series Foundation Models (TSFMs) for forecasting.
+These models leverage vast and diverse time series corpora to acquire strong generalization capabilities, showing promising results across various downstream tasks~\citep{ansari2024chronos,woo2024moirai,shi2024timemoe}.

-Despite this progress, a key limitation persists: current TSFMs rely on non-adaptive processing pipelines that fail to reflect the dynamic and heterogeneous nature of time series.
-As shown in Figure \ref{fig:intro}(b) and exemplified in Figure \ref{fig:intro}(c), the statistical information density measured via spectral entropy on sliding windows (see Appendix~\ref{sec:cal_information_density}) varies not only across datasets but also across samples within the same series.
-However, existing models typically impose a \textit{uniform and invariant scale} across all series, thereby overlooking internal variability.
-This holds true whether they tokenize each time point individually~\citep{ansari2024chronos,shi2024timemoe}, tokenize using fixed-size patches~\citep{das2024decoder}, or model temporal dependencies using standard positional encodings~\citep{liu2025sundial}.
+Despite this progress, a key limitation persists: current TSFMs for forecasting rely on non-adaptive processing pipelines that fail to reflect the dynamic and heterogeneous nature of time series, severely compromising their parameter efficiency.
+As shown in Figure \ref{fig:intro}(b)(c), the statistical information density (details in Appendix~\ref{sec:cal_information_density}) varies not only across datasets but also across segments within the same series.
+By applying rigid architectures (exemplified in Figure \ref{fig:intro}(d)) to this inherently heterogeneous data, models are forced to use massive parameters to memorize specific patterns rather than acquiring adaptive, generalizable rules.
+Unfortunately, this strategy diminishes the overall utility of the model's capacity, rendering it less effective for real-world forecasting applications.